constellationcolon/essayer/_drafts/defaults.md

 social behaviour.
 Not least because we humans can be consistently relied upon to be very lazy indeed: back in the days of the First Browser War, Microsoft had infamously managed to propel Internet Explorer to market dominance by bundling it into their popular Windows operating system.
-That made {% sc IE %}
+That made <span class='small-caps'>IE</span>
 the default browser, the browser of lazy consumer (non-)choice, and in the process effectively killed off Netscape, the most popular browser at the time.
 All told, a stellar strategy for the lumbering tech giant attempting to break